 How to Make Grilled Fish Tacos

-• Marinate the fish: First, combine the taco seasoning, garlic powder, and salt and pepper in a small bowl.
-Place your white fish on a large, rimmed baking sheet and drizzle with the oil and lime juice (rub it in to make sure it’s fully coated), then sprinkle liberally with the seasoning on both sides.
+• Marinate the fish: Combine taco seasoning, garlic powder, salt and pepper in a small bowl.
+Place fish fillets on a large rimmed baking sheet, drizzle with oil and lime juice, then sprinkle with spices on both sides.
 Set aside to marinate for 10 minutes.

-• Prepare the mango salsa: While the fish marinates, prepare the salsa by cubing the mango and finely chopping the red onion, jalapeno (remove the seeds for less heat or have just a few, etc.), and cilantro.
-Combine all the ingredients with the lime juice and salt and mix well, then set aside.
+• Prepare mango salsa: While fish is marinating, prepare mango salsa by cubing tmango and finely chopping red onion, jalapeno and cilantro.
+Combine with lime juice and salt, mix well and set aside.

-• Prepare the tacos: Warm up the corn tacos on the grill for just 1-2 minutes or within the microwave wrapped in barely damp (squeeze out excess liquid) paper towels for 30-40 seconds.
-Then store them under a clean tea towel to keep them warm until assembling the grilled fish tacos.
+• Warm up tortillas: Warm up tortillas on the grill for just 1-2 minutes or in a microwave wrapped in damp paper towels for 30-40 seconds.
+Then store them under a clean kitchen towel to keep warm until assembling the fish tacos.

-• Assemble the grilled fish tacos: Flake the fish with a fork and add a little to the warm tortilla topped with the mango salsa.
-If you decided to make the white sauce (Crema), then drizzle a little of that in the taco, too, and enjoy!
+• Assemble grilled fish tacos: Flake fish with a fork, add a little to a warm tortilla and top with mango salsa.
+If you decided to make the white sauce, then drizzle a little on top.

 What to Serve Grilled Fish Tacos with?

-Store: Once cooked, the leftover grilled fish can be kept in an airtight container in the refrigerator for up to three days.
-The mango salsa can also be stored for up to 24hrs.
+Store: Once cooked, you can place leftover grilled fish in an airtight container and refrigerate for up to 3 days.
+Yo ucan also keep mango salsa in another airtight container for up to 24 hours.

-Reheat: To reheat the grilled fish, you can add it to a skillet with a splash of water or oil and cover until heated through.
-That way it won’t dry out too much.
+Reheat: To reheat grilled fish, add it to a skillet with a splash of water or oil, cover and simmer on low heat until heated through.
+That way it won’t dry out.

 FAQs

-One of the best things about the various elements that make up these grilled fish tacos is that they are fairly versatile.
-If the family doesn’t feel like tacos two days in a row – no problem.
-Instead, why not use them as part of a buddha bowl with a grain and extra greens or veggies – like broiled asparagus.
+One of the best things about various elements that make up these grilled fish tacos is that they are fairly versatile.
+If the family doesn’t feel like tacos 2 days in a row, use fish in a buddha bowl with a grain and extra greens or veggies like broiled asparagus.

 Servings 6 servings